-The College of Public Health offers the undergraduate Bachelor of Arts (BA) in public health and the Bachelor of Science (BS) in public health.
+The College of Public Health offers two undergraduate degrees in public health.
 If you are interested in the health sciences, are socially-minded, and want to help people on a large scale, public health might be for you.

 Certificate in Public Health